A winter view of Santiago de Chile with the Andes Range in the background |

 How to Get to Santiago de Chile

-- By land: More than 80 border crossings connect with neighboring countries, most of them with Argentina.
-The main and closest crossing to Santiago is "Paso Los Libertadores", 153 km northeast of the Chilean capital, in the Andes Mountains, at 3,200 meters above sea level.
-It connects with the province of Mendoza, Argentina.
+- By Land: More than 80 border crossings connect Chile with neighboring countries, most of which are with Argentina.
+The primary and closest crossing to Santiago is Paso Los Libertadores, located 153 km northeast of the capital, in the Andes Mountains, at 3,200 meters above sea level.
+This crossing connects to the province of Mendoza, Argentina.

 Palacio de La Moneda